SerenaTetart/PixelBot/README.md

 https://user-images.githubusercontent.com/65224852/170023216-7a54be0d-2e21-4b6a-b61d-57f3dd63d4a0.mp4

 *Note that:*
-* *In the new version the druid take a few steps to the right in order to not "stack" with others casters (it's just visualy more interesting)*
+* *In the new version the druid take a few steps to the right in order to not "stack" with others casters (it's just visually more interesting)*
 * *I have 4 others screens on my second monitor*

 Furthermore in this version I made a scrapper that takes all the items in the game with their respective statistics and put them inside a database in order to compute bonus healing since the API don't give any functions for this.